ovh/docs/pages/cloud/clouddb/using-mysql-mariadb/guide.en-gb.md

 - To have viewed [the CloudDB guide](../getting-started-with-clouddb/)

 ### What is a MySQL database?
-MySQL is relational database management system developed for increased read performance, unlike other systems
+MySQL is a relational database management system developed for increased read performance, unlike other systems

 This is an open-source engine, whose parent company is Oracle.